lightfeed/extractor/README.md

 </div>

 ## Overview
-Lightfeed is a robust LLM-based web extraction library written in Typescript.
-Use natural language prompts to navigate web pages and extract structured data.
-Looking to create pipelines or databases based on web data?
-Go to [lightfeed.ai](https://lightfeed.ai) and start for free!
+Lightfeed Extractor is a robust LLM-based web extraction library written in Typescript.
+Use natural language prompts to navigate web pages and extract structured data completely and accurately.

+> [!TIP]
+> Building web data pipelines or intelligence databases at scale?
+Go to [lightfeed.ai](https://lightfeed.ai) - our full platform with premium data sources, AI enrichment, workflow automation, advanced anti-bot, and managed databases - get started for free.

 ### Features